iccaving/icccsite/content/caves/Death's Head Hole.md

 ### Rigging and directions beyond the main shaft

 See the CNCC rigging guide for the main shaft.
+Note that a 30m rope and 65m rope is enough to get you to the bottom of the main shaft.
+The 30m will do from the fence post to the second p-bolt.
+The 65m will get right down, including the traverse and short drop at the bottom.

 TLDR tackle for connection to master cave: